bluecadet/launchpad/.changeset/clean-bats-shop.md

 "@bluecadet/launchpad-utils": patch
 ---

 Introduces the new `@bluecadet/launchpad-controller` package, which provides a centralized controller architecture for Launchpad.
-This is Phase 1 of the controller implementation.
 End user APIs remain unchanged, with the controller used internally by the CLI for command execution in "task mode".